OSGConnect/connectbook/FsurfRemote/ScriptingFsurf.md

 ### Submission script

-Now that we have a file that has information on the scans that should be submitted, let's write a script that will use that to submit the scans to `fsurf` for processing.
+Now that we have a file that has information on the scans that should be submitted, let's write a script that will use that to call `fsurf` with the proper options.

 Open a file called `submit_multiple.sh` in your text editor and cut and paste the following in it :